William758/ContentDisabler/README.md

 ## Changelog:

+v1.2.1 - Added a safeguard against invalid config names preventing the game from loading.

 v1.2.0 - Unnamed SpawnCards no longer generate ConfigEntries.
 Added support for Artifacts and Skills.

 v1.1.0 - SpawnCard support.